-Nature Rx is a collaboration between numerous people and departments at Cornell.
+The campus-wide Nature Rx @Cornell initiative is a collaboration between numerous people and departments at Cornell.
 Collaborators have a shared interest in the ways in which the natural beauty of our campus can positively impact the mental health and well-being of students, faculty, and staff.

 Nature Rx consists of three components: